 - Add all ingredients except for the cookie butter to a saucepan and bring to a boil.
 Reduce to a simmer and stir in the cookie butter.

-- Continue simmering until the fudge has thickened to the consistency of thick caramel sauce.
-Pour into the prepared pan and allow to cool.
+- Continue simmering on low heat until the fudge has thickened to the consistency of thick caramel sauce.
+Immediately pour into the prepared pan and allow to cool.

-- Put into the fridge to cool completely before cutting into small squares.
+- Cool fudge completely for several hours before slicing into small squares.
+Place in the refrigerator to speed up the cooling process, if you like.
 Keeps in the fridge for up to two weeks.

-- If you want to slice the fudge into perfectly neat squares, I recommend lining your pan with aluminum foil.
+- If you want to slice the fudge into perfectly neat squares, I recommend lining your pan with aluminum foil, leaving an overhang.
+Lift out the entire piece of fudge onto a chopping board to slice into neat pieces.

 - Either crunchy or creamy cookie butter is fine in this recipe.
 It comes down to pure preference for either very soft and creamy fudge or one with a little bit of crunch.

 - I use evaporated (unsweetened) milk in this recipe, because there’s already a lot of sugar going into the fudge.
-If you use sweetened condensed milk in place of evaporated, the recipe will come out extremely sweet.
+Do not use sweetened condensed milk.